 Gather the leaves into a bundle and secure with an elastic band.

-Once they are completely dry and crumbly, put the leaves in a blender jar or the grinder attachment of a hand blender, and blend them into a fine powder.
+Once the leaves are completely dry and crumbly, put them in a blender jar or the grinder attachment of a hand blender, and blend them into a fine powder.
 This is your styptic powder.

 To use natural yarrow styptic powder for minor abrasions